Summer in Morzine: The Ultimate Guide (Updated Summer 2022)

 The great thing about driving is that you can bring your own bikes and other fun stuff.
 With a car in resort, despite most things being here on your doorstep in Morzine, you are still flexible and able to explore nearby destinations and take a few away days if you are here for more than a week.
 Plus feel free to stock up on English foods that you won’t be able to find the other side of the channel (good for parents dealing with fussy children).

 You could actually make the most out of your drive through France, by stopping overnight in Dijon or one of the other historical cities on the way here.
 This will also give you the advantage of arriving into Morzine fresh and ready to start your Morzine in Summer holiday experience.
+We have a great blog for driving to Morzine which you'll find useful.

 But flying is very easy too.
 Morzine is about one hour and twenty minutes from Geneva airport via a transfer bus.
 Our recommended transfer company Skiidy Gonzales will collect you from the airport and drop you off outside the front door of your chalet or apartment.